AriesTriputranto/docs/README.md

 When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).

-basic understanding of terms from Wikipedia presenting link :
+basic understanding of terms from Wikipedia presenting websites :

 https://en.m.wikipedia.org/wiki/github_Docs